Advances in Anti-Deception Jamming Strategies for Radar Systems: A Survey: Background on Radar Deception Jamming

 being \( A^{(i)} \), \( \tau^{(i)} \), \( f_D^{(i)} \), and \( \phi^{(i)} \) the amplitude, delay, Doppler shift, and phase observed at the radar for the jamming component.
 These parameters contain false range, velocity, and angle information introduced by the deception attack.
 When the jammer transmits \( N \) pulses, the signal received at the radar is given by

 where \( i = 0 \) corresponds to the \gls{PT} return, and \( i \geq 1 \) to the \glspl{FT} introduced by the deception jammer.
 The term \( \eta(t) \) accounts for additive noise in reception.

-We classify radar deception jamming strategies based on the radar processing stage they target, as depicted in Figure~\ref{fig:taxonomy_jammming_ii}.
+We categorize radar deception jamming attacks according to their effects on the radar’s search and tracking operations, as depicted in Fig.~\ref{fig:taxonomy_jammming_ii}.
 In search deception, we include attacks that generate echoes with \gls{FT} information typically with the aim of disrupting radar search or acquisition.
-These attacks are often carried out by a jammer referred to as the \gls{FTG}, which creates \glspl{FT} to confuse the radar system.
+These attacks are often carried out by a jammer referred to as the \cred{FT generator}, which creates \glspl{FT} to confuse the radar system.
 This is generally part of an \gls{SOJ} or \gls{EJ} strategy to enable friendly intruders to penetrate adversarial territory, but it can also be used for self-protection.
 In contrast, tracking deception aims to manipulate the perception of already established tracks rather than create new ones.
-It is important to note that while search deception attacks are primarily intended to disrupt target detection, if these attacks are persistent or well-coordinated, they may also lead to deviations in tracking, especially if they align with the assumed behavior of the \gls{TOI}.